 Here is our list of the best application performance monitoring tools:

-- ManageEngine Applications Manager – FREE TRIAL This package tracks all software, middleware, services, and server resources as they interact and it has an APM Insight module for Web application tracking.
+- ManageEngine Applications Manager – EDITOR’S CHOICE This package tracks all software, middleware, services, and server resources as they interact and it has an APM Insight module for Web application tracking.
 Runs on Windows Server, Linux, AWS, and Azure.
 Start a 30-day free trial.

 - Datadog APM This SaaS package provides code profiling, distributed tracing, and application dependency mapping to provide full observability.